ARMmbed/mbed-flasher/doc/usage.md

 ### Reset API

-Typical use case:
+Typical use cases:

-1. Find out what devices are available
+* Detecting available devices.
-2. Select the devices we would like to reset
+* Selecting the devices to reset.
-3. Reset the selected devices
+* Resetting the selected devices.

-Resetting a device is supported using pyocd or simple reset. simple reset uses serial reset.
+To reset a device you can use pyOCD or simple reset.
+The simple reset uses serial reset.

-#### Reset Setup
+#### Reset setup

-Start by importing the mbed-flasher module:
+To import the mbed-flasher module:

 ```python
 >>> from mbed_flasher.reset import Reset